 - HIV services during COVID-19: Click here for Contra Costa HIV services and see our online directory for Alameda County HIV services.

 - Key Communities: Harm Reduction Coalition, Immigrants Rising, Protecting Immigrant Families: Public Charge, Healthcare for the Homeless

-- COVID Testing, Food, Shelters: Alameda County COVID testing and services and isolation housing, Contra Costa County COVID testing
+- COVID Testing, Food, Shelters: Alameda County COVID testing and services, what to do if you test positive or have contact with someone with COVID, and isolation housing, Contra Costa County COVID testing

 - COVID PPE, staffing or testing supplies: Alameda County EMS– request PPE, request staffing or request testing supplies.